baynezy/Html2Markdown/README.md

 - ul
 - ol

+## Usage
+    var converter = new Converter();
+    var result = converter.Convert(html);

 ## Contributing

 ### Pull Requests

 After forking the repository please create a pull request before creating the fix.
-This way we can talk about how the fix will be implemeted.
+This way we can talk about how the fix will be implemented.
 This will greatly increase your chance of your patch getting merged into the code base.